darkmekker/whatsyourtemperature/content/processes/flame-treating.md

 ---
 title: flame treating
 subprocesses:
+  - automotive
-  - 360°
+  - technical-textiles
-  - continuous
+  - textile-production
+projects:
-  - flame
+  - 360°-ir-tunnel-furnace
-  - furnace
+  - line-ir-burner
-  - treating
+  - line-ir-burner-2
 ---

-We offer energy-efficient, solutions for numerous industries and requirements – in series or individually tailored to your process.
-For metal processing, pharmaceutical industry, food production, plastics industry, recycling and many more.
-Convince yourself of our references or[ send us an inquiry](#) for personal consultation!
+We design heat for high standards: Increase productivity and reduce emissions with our tailor-made solutions.
+Our technology can also be integrated into existing production systems to make your production chain future-proof.